Additional Installation Information

 Clone a Cisco ISE Virtual Machine Using a Template

-If you are using vCenter, then you can use a VMware template to clone a Cisco ISE virtual machine (VM).
-You can clone the Cisco ISE node to a template and use that template to create multiple new Cisco ISE nodes.
-Cloning a virtual machine using a template is a two-step process:
+If you use vCenter, you can use a VMware template to clone a Cisco ISE virtual machine (VM).
+You can create a template by cloning a Cisco ISE node, then use the template to create multiple Cisco ISE nodes.
+Cloning a virtual machine using a template involves two steps.

 Before you begin